 Yosemite is an incredible stargazing destination, and pretty easily accessed from the San Francisco Bay Area (#12 among the most populous metro areas in the U.S.).
 If you’re craving an escape from the Bay Area, planning a trip to Yosemite and are curious about your stargazing prospects, or an avid astrotourist who wants to tick ‘stargazing in Yosemite’ off of your astronomy bucket list – here’s what you need to know to plan a Yosemite stargazing trip.

-This post was originally published in May 2020 and updated in January 2021 and February 2022.
+This post was originally published in May 2020, and was updated most recently in February 2023.

 How to Get to Yosemite National Park